PS-anon/PS-anon.github.io/content/about/_index.md

 From .ro

 ## Who I am(as PS)
-I am a normal skid who spends most of his time on the internet between  developing tools, listening to music, trolling, hacking, shitposting, spamming
+I am a normal skid who spends most of his time on the internet between  developing tools, listening to music, trolling, hacking, shitposting, spamming and playing chess

 ## Who I am(as Adrian)
 Although Adrian and PS may seem to be the same person, THEY ARE NOT , PS represents the internet side of Adrian , while the real life guy is, well, me :))